Customer-centric collections is essential to create a seamless and cohesive customer journey. Here’s why.

 While the companies surveyed by McKinsey do use digital contact channels such as email and text messaging in early delinquency, they revert to phone calls and letters once accounts hit the 30-day mark.
 Contrary to conventional wisdom, McKinsey’s research revealed that the effectiveness of digital contact applies to every stage of delinquency – even over 30 days past due.

-Verdict: There’s a misalignment between collection strategies and customers’ preferred contact channel.
+Verdict: There’s a misalignment between collection strategies and customers’ preferred contact channels.
 Companies are weighted down by suboptimal payment rates.
 To correct this, contact methods such as email and SMS should be prioritized at every delinquency stage.

 Here's the missing piece to make your customer journey whole